EOSIO/spec-repo/eep-draft_enhanced_database.md

 * A multi_index compatibility layer
 * A file-system like abstraction

-### Contract-level abstractions
+### Table abstraction

-Contracts can build abstractions on top of a key-value store by partitioning the key space. e.g. suppose a contract wants a table model on top.
+Contracts can build abstractions on top of a key-value store by partitioning the key space. e.g. suppose a contract wants a table model.
 The key could contain, in order:

 * 0x01 to indicate a table
 * 8 bytes to indicate table name (big-endian)
 * 8 bytes to indicate index name (big-endian).
 0 for primary index
 * transformed key (below)

+In the primary index, the value could contain the table data.
+In secondary indexes, the value could contain the primary key.
+If there's multiple secondary indexes, then it's probably in the contract's interest to choose a small (e.g. uint32_t or uint64_t) primary key.

 ### Key transformations